lf-/splice_graft/README.md

 ### Installation

-This program requires `requests`.
-It can be installed from pip, your distro package manager, or in a virtualenv.
+You can install for usage with `pip install --user https://github.com/lf-/splice_graft/archive/refs/heads/main.zip`

+or for development with `pip install --user -e .` in a clone of the repository.

 ### Supported operations

 ```
-dev/splice_graft » python splice_graft.py --help
+» python splice_graft.py --help
 usage: splice_graft.py [-h] {list,fix,find_pr,set} ...

 positional arguments: